Is It Safe to Travel to Gabon in 2026?

 Remote Workersmoderate

-Remote workers can find suitable environments in urban areas, but should be wary of connectivity issues and the need for personal safety measures.
+Remote workers may find decent connectivity in urban areas, but should be cautious of health risks and limited healthcare access.

 Data on this page comes from the U.S. Department of State, the CDC, the World Bank Worldwide Governance Indicators, and Freedom House.
 All sources are updated regularly and cross-referenced to provide a composite safety picture for Gabon.